BANG Arts Festivals, Richmond Professional Institute,

 -

-1912, attended Pomona College and later studied with Adolph Weiss, Arnold
+Angeles, 1912, attended Pomona College and later studied with Adolph

-Schoenberg, and others.
-For three decades he has devoted himself to new
+Weiss, Arnold Schoenberg, and others.
+For three decades he has devoted

 -

-Hawke in Philadelphia ( organ & theory), Josef Martin and Irma Wolpe
+William Hawke in Philadelphia ( organ & theory), Josef Martin and

 -